Escanor202695/KnowledgeBase/README.md

 The application is already running in Replit.
 Just:
 1. Make sure the workflow "Start application" is running
 2. Wait for MongoDB Atlas vector index to be active
-3. Open the web view to see your Second Brain app
+3. Open the web view to see your Lazy Learning app

 ## How to Use